sigasi/sigasi_insights/manual/setup.md

 It is good practice to first create a backup of your installation folder before running an update.
 This can be done by simply compressing the `eclipse` or the `sigasi` folder in an archive (zip file)

-## Sigasi App
+## Sigasi Studio App

-If you run Sigasi as a **standalone application**, the automated update system will periodically check for [/manual/setup#software-updates].
+If you run Sigasi Studio as a **standalone application**, the automated update system will periodically check for [/manual/setup#software-updates].

-## Sigasi Eclipse plugin
+## Sigasi Studio Eclipse plugin

-If you run Sigasi as an **Eclipse plugin**, you may need to check for updates manually, by clicking **Help > Check for Updates**.
+If you run Sigasi Studio as an **Eclipse plugin**, you may need to check for updates manually, by clicking **Help > Check for Updates**.

 You can enable automatic updates by opening this preference page : **Install/Update > Automatic Updates**.
 Next enable **Automatically find new updates and notify me**.
 Feel free to modify any of the available options.

 ## Firewalls and Proxies

-If the updates are not automatically fetched from the Sigasi update server you are probably behind a firewall or proxy server.
+If the updates are not automatically fetched from the Sigasi Studio update server you are probably behind a firewall or proxy server.
 You can configure Sigasi Studio’s proxy settings in **Window > Preferences > General > Network connections**.
 If you can not add a firewall exception for our update site, the fall back solution is to download the complete application from our website.
 You can completely replace your old installation; all settings are stored in your workspace (the default is
 `workspaceSigasi` in your home directory).